afrazhaq/AI-393-Spring-2021/README.md

 return (n_x,n_h,n_y)
 ```

-here we start using the neural network to train our data set we intilaize the function layer to return the size and twerek it more to fit our model
+Here, we started using the neural network to train our dataset.
+We initialized the function layer to return the size and tweaked it to fit our model.

 ```py
 train,test = train_test_split(train,test_size = 0.25)
 ```
-at this parameter we just split our data to train it seperately which guide us to **Cross-Validation** to split data.
+At this parameter, we simply split our data to train it seperately by using **Cross-Validation** to split data.

-## Short Description About Techniques ##
+## Few words about Techniques ##
-we have implemented 5 techniques to improve the training of our model and produce better results **(svm,knn,neural,linear regression,convo)**
-by usig these 5 techniques our understanding is much more improve rearding how can we train our model in way that produce more accurate resutlts.
+We have implemented 5 techniques to improve the training of our model and produce better results. **(SVM, KNN, Neural, Linear Regression, Convolution)**.
+By using these 5 techniques, we understood how exactly we can improve training our model to produce more accurate results.

-okay so first we use the svm which give us the maximum accuracy about 40.6% which is in our first try it's not so bad but after then we applied on it the linear regression which give us about 51.6%.

-but to improve it more we applied some neural functions on it to train our model in a more accurate way so after then it give us the maximum 65% that's the more better result then our previous one after then we applied the KNN on our dataset and after applying this approch about more than several times ouer accuracy reach to the 99.26% after then we stop train
+Firstly, we used SVM which gave us maximum accuracy of 40.6% on first attempt.
+Then, we applied linear regression which gave us about 51.6% accuracy.
+To improve it further, we applied some neural network functions which gave us the highest accuracy of 65%.
+The accuracy was significantly better than our past results.
+Finally, we applied KNN technique on our dataset, and after several tries the test accuracy reached 99.26% after which we stopped training.
-our model after applying it several times we notice the variations in accuracy which model is giving us because of data become more and more accurate

-so after the all discussion we here to say that among all techniques our KNN technique is one of the best among to train our model and predict the dataset and give us the best accuracy among others.
+So, after applying all of the above techniques we can conclude saying that KNN is one of the best techniques for training model and predicting dataset with the highest accuracy.

 This repository contains assignments and project submitted to AI course offered in Spring 2021 at KIET.